In this article

 Here are some examples of liquid assets:

-• Cash: This is the most liquid asset, since cash on hand is the most flexible form of payment.
+• Cash: Your most liquid asset, cash is the most flexible form of payment

-• Accounts receivable: The money owed to your business for services or goods rendered already would also be considered a liquid asset.
+• Accounts receivable: The money owed to your business for services or goods you already provided is regarded as a liquid asset

-• Certain investments like marketable securities, stocks, bonds, mutual funds, and money market funds: Because there is a large stock market of ready-to-buy investors at any point in time, these types of investments can often be sold on short notice without losing significant value and are thus considered liquid investments.
+• Marketable securities, stocks, bonds, mutual funds, money market funds: Given the number of eager buyers, these investments can often be sold on short notice without losing substantial cash value and are therefore regarded as liquid

 What are liquidity ratios?